vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/README.md

 ### OpenSSH

-Once inside the WSL command line interface, in order to SSH into the RPi it is needed to install openssh-client package using the command
+Once inside the WSL command line interface, in order to SSH into the RPi it is needed to install openssh-client package using the command:

 `sudo apt install openssh-client`.